web-platform-tests/wpt/docs/submission-process.md

 * Commit your changes.

-* Push your local branch to your GitHub repository
+* Push your local branch to your GitHub repository.

 * Using the GitHub UI create a Pull Request for your branch.